20 facts you didn’t know about Les Miserables in the West End

 Initially, critics did not enjoy Les Miserables, with the production receiving scathing reviews.
 In fact, the show was considered to be ‘witless and synthetic’, doing little in testament to the Victor Hugo novel it was inspired by.

 Audiences loved the musical, with the show transferring to the Palace Theatre on 4th December 1985, where it took residency for over 19 years.
 Playing to larger audiences, the musical quickly gained momentum to become a must-see show across London theatres.

 After West End success, Les Miserables transferred to Broadway, opening on 12 March 1987 at the Broadway Theatre, running to 18 May 2003.
 During this time, it became the second longest-running musical in Broadway history.

 The show did not pick up the Olivier Award for best new musical in 1985, losing out to Me and My Girl.

 Patti LuPone, Colm Wilkinson and Alun Armstrong all received Olivier nominations for their performances.

-The show moved to the Queen’s Theatre on 3rd April 2004, where it has been ever since.
+The show moved to the Queen’s Theatre on 3rd April 2004.

 In the West End production, there are 392 costumes that feature throughout, including 85 wigs and over 5,000 separate pieces of clothing.